alterware/alterware-launcher/README.md

 - ```--redist```
   - Install or reinstall redistributables
 - ```--prerelease```
-  - Update to prerelease version of clients (currently only available for IW4x) and launcher
+  - Update to prerelease version of the launcher
 - ```--rate```
   - Rate and display CDN servers
 - ```--cdn-url```